ricmclaughlin/ricmclaughlin.github.com/_posts/2016-02-17-mongodb-application-engineering.md

 2. Building a Sharded Environment - Sharding is the ability to horizonally scale a MongoDB instances using a range of `_id` and shard key and uses a different router called `mongoS`.
 If you don't include a shard key in your request, mongoS must communicate with all the nodes in the replica set.

 5. Sharding + Replication - This is the holy grail of mongoDB deployments.
-Quite complicate but requires little addition